OpenTTD/actions/README.md

 # GitHub Actions

-This repository contains several GitHub Actions that help with the workflows as used by most other repositories of OpenTTD.
+This repository contains several GitHub Actions and Workflows that help with the GitHub Actions for other repositories of OpenTTD.
-This is mostly done to reduce code duplication between repositories.

-As GitHub Actions doesn't allow to include workflows of other projects, this is mostly a nodeJS wrapper around a single step in a workflow.

 ## Actions